-As the base simulation, we run ECHAM-HAMMOZ withcoupled to SALSA2.0 for a ten year period (2003-2012) which was preceded by a one year spin-up period.
+As the base simulation, we run ECHAM-HAMMOZ with SALSA2.0 for a ten year period (2003-2012) which was preceded by a one year spin-up period.
 The large scale meteorology (vorticity, divergence, and surface pressure) was nudged towards the ECMWF (European Centre for Medium-Range Weather Forecasts) reanalysis data ERA Interim (Berrisford et al., 2011).
 The relaxation times for the nudging of the surface pressure, vorticity, and divergence are 24 h, 6 h, and 48 h, respectively.
-For sea surface temperatures and sea ice distributions we used the monthly mean climatologies from the PCMDI's Atmospheric Model Intercomparison Project (AMIP) of the Program for Climate Model Diagnosis & Intercomparison (PCMDI) http://www-pcmdi.llnl.gov/projects/amip/ (Taylor et al., 2012).
+For sea surface temperatures and sea ice distributions we used the monthly mean climatologies from the Atmospheric Model Intercomparison Project (AMIP) of the Program for Climate Model Diagnosis & Intercomparison (PCMDI) http://www-pcmdi.llnl.gov/projects/amip/ (Taylor et al., 2012).
 The mass emission fluxes of each aerosol species from anthropogenic sources are based on Aerocom II - ACCMIP emissions (Lamarque et al., 2010) which for the period 2000-2100 have been linearly interpolated to the Representative Concentration Pathways (RCP) projection RCP4.5 (van Vuuren et al., 2011).
-For the mass emission fluxes of individual species from biomass burning we used the GFASv1 database multiplied by

-30 a factor of 3.4 following the recommendation by Kaiser et al. (2012).
+For the mass emission fluxes of individual species from biomass burning we used the GFASv1 database multiplied by a factor of 3.4 following the recommendation by Kaiser et al. (2012).
 Emissions of OA from biogenic sources, were based on the Aerocom I monoterpene emissions (Dentener et al., 2006) of which 15 % was assigned to the particle phase OA mass.
 For the terrestrial emissions of dimethylsulfide (DMS) we used the Pham et al. (1995) emission dataset and the oceanic DMS emissions were calculated online according to Kloster et al. (2006).
-Table 1.
-Overview of the treatment of different aerosol processes in the sectional approach (SALSA) and the modal approach (M7) when using the default setup.
-Processes marked with have been modified for the sake of a unified evaluation between SALSA2.0 and M7 and are detailed in the body text.